 The PDOP value for each system shows how many satellites are visible for 24 hours.
 Both GPS and GLONASS returned the highest number of satellites available, but the results were close.
 In this example, GPS provided the highest availability of satellites, while GLONASS and Galileo had similar visibility values.
 In the case of a GPS-GLONASS combination, they provided similar results.

 Another important difference between Galileo and Glonass is the frequency of the signals.
 Glonass has a much lower frequency, but it doesn't work as well as Galileo.
 Galileo offers more precise signals, but it also requires a larger constellation of satellites.
-In order to get the best possible position data, a satellite must "see" four satellites.
+In order to get the best possible position data, a satellite needs to “see” four satellites.

 The Galileo satellite navigation system, which will replace GPS satellites, is a GNSS constellation owned by the European Union.
 ESA, the European Space Agency, will build and operate the constellation, which will eventually have 30 operational satellites and six spare satellites in orbit.
 The Early Operational Capability was introduced in 2016 and is expected to be fully operational by 2020.